The Data Dashboard

 Right-side map: Contextual data

-The data table below the map contains additional compliance information (data use agreement status, percentage of officers who have completed training, and other operational details).
+The data table below the map contains additional participation information (percentage of officers who have completed training, data use agreement status, and other operational details).

 Potential Data Lag